datatrilogy/TIL/review_reading/Andrew Ng/Chapter03.md

-# Should You Learn Math to Get a Job in AI?
+# Chapter03_Should You Learn Math to Get a Job in AI?
     How to build career in AI, Andrew Ng

 - Understanding the math behind algorithms is helpful.
-- Able to debug
+It enables you to debug easily.

 - Deep learning
 - when training neural network and the optimization algorithm